-As uncertain as we are of how Brexit will impact the FM industry, it’s likely that your employees are just as worried – whether they’re UK-born, long-term EU migrants or recent arrivals to Britain.
+As uncertain as we are of how Brexit will impact the Facilities Management industry, it’s likely that your employees are just as worried – whether they’re UK-born, long-term EU migrants or recent arrivals to Britain.

 And although there may be downsides for both your business and workers, there are also opportunities too.